 Thursday, May 29, 2008

-Finding Small Measure in a Waste of Shame
+Finding Small Measure in A Waste of Shame

 A Waste of Shame.
 By William Boyd.
 Perf.
 Rupert Graves, Tom Sturridge, Indira Varma, and Anna Chancellor.
 Dir.
 John McKay.
 Shakespeare Retold.
 2005.
 DVD.
 Open University / BBC, 2005.